 Can HMRC Proceed to reinstate a Dissolved Company?

 If the companies owe Tax, HMRC can proceed with any action required upon the dissolved company to ensure recovery of outstanding Tax.

 HMRC may pursue unpaid tax in a dissolved company for up to six years.
 However, if fraud or negligence is alleged, HMRC can still take action up to 20 years later.

 Action HMRC takes when a company has been dissolved owing money to them or other creditors?

 Suppose HMRC has reason to believe that the tax affairs of your dissolved company are not in order.
 Then they can apply to have the company restored by the courts before commencing their investigations into the restored company.

 When the restoration has happened, the HMRC will then begin looking into its affairs and why the directors had it dissolved?
 Therefore, a stressful period for the director resurfaces along with costs.

-Perhaps the HMRC may uncover many concerns, leading to wrongful trading allegations, exposing the company directors to a liability claim against them and not the company due to their actions.
+Perhaps the HMRC may uncover many concerns, leading to wrongful trading allegations, exposing the company directors to a liability claim against them, not the company due to their actions.
 Usually, directorship bars are attached, and if serious, further criminal activity.